-Method GET URL /visits/\${visitId}/identities Parameters Name Value Mandatory Description include_visits • true • false no If true, each returned identity contains the reference list of associated visits. include_visits_detail true (if include_visits= true)false no If true, each returned identity contains the associated visits resources.
-You can only use this parameter if include_visits is set to true. include_sessions • true • false no If true, each returned identity contains the reference list of sessions. include_sessions_detail true (if include_session s=true)false no If true, each returned identity contains the associated sessions.
-You can only use this parameter if include_sessions is set to true. include_pages • true • false no If true, each returned identity contains the reference list of the associated pages. include_pages_detail • true no If true, each returned identity contains the associated pages.
+Method GET URL /visits/\${visitId}/identities Parameters Name Value Mandatory Description include_visits • true • false no If true, each returned identity contains the reference list of associated visits. include_visits_detail true (if include_visits= true) false no If true, each returned identity contains the associated visits resources.
+You can only use this parameter if include_visits is set to true. include_pages • true • false no If true, each returned identity contains the reference list of the associated pages. include_pages_detail true (if include_pages=t rue) false no If true, each returned identity contains the associated pages.
+You can only use this parameter if include_pages is set to true. include_events • true • false no If true, each returned identity contains the reference list of associated events. include_events_detail • true no If true, each returned identity contains the associated events.
 You

-Method GET (if include_pages=t rue) • false can only use this parameter if include_pages is set to true. include_events • true • false no If true, each returned identity contains the reference list of associated events. include_events_detail true (if include_events= true)false no If true, each returned identity contains the associated events.
-You can only use this parameter if include_events is set to true. association "Authenticated""Recognized" no Defines the type of association between the current visit and the returned identity.
+Method GET (if include_events= true) • false can only use this parameter if include_events is set to true. association "Authenticated""Recognized" no Defines the type of association between the current visit and the returned identity.